 We’d love feedback on this subject from PK 360 owners.
 Please share your experience in the comments section below.

 Packaging was excellent and assembly easy.
 Only a small number of screws were needed.
 The shelves and grill are designed to be detachable for portability and are screwed on with big bolts that have large plastic knobs for easy removal.
 I learn a lot about a product during assembly.
 Thoughtful design and quality construction were evident at every step putting 360 together.

 Today most grills are made with thin coated steel or stainless steel, but when Portable kitchen began in the 50s, cast aluminum grills were common.
 True to this tradition the PK360 should not rust out and die.
 It is lightweight and portable, yet delivers the capacity and performance of many heavier models that rarely leave the backyard.
 There are very few moving parts and no electronics, so we realistically expect these 360s to provide many years, even many generations of service as the old Classics have since the 1950s.

 PK is offering a special package deal to our readers.
 Check it out in our Where To Buy Section below!

 Portable Kitchen provided a PK360 for our tests.

 Portable Kitchen Grills began in Texas in 1952, the same year as Weber.
-Since then PK had ups and downs, changed ownership, went on and off the market, but the original classic, rust-proof aluminum bodies refused to die and kept the grills and the PK name and mystic alive as they were passed down from generation to generation.
-In 2014 a new management team began pumping life into this nichey old beloved grill that really hadn't changed for over half a century.
-By the end of 2016 a new PK360 model was rolled out and we hear there are more new designs to follow.
+Since then PK had ups and downs, changed ownership, went on and off the market, but the original classic, rust-proof aluminum bodies refused to die and kept the grills and the PK name and mystique alive as they were passed down from generation to generation.
+In 2014 a new management team began pumping life into this nichey old beloved grill that really hadn’t changed for over half a century.
+By the end of 2016 a new PK360 model was rolled out, beginning a new era for PK with more new designs to follow.